What to do if you think you have been scammed

 Talk about what happened

-Telling your friends and family about the scam is one of the best ways to take action.
+Telling your friends and family about the scam is one of the best ways to act.
 It can be hard, but sharing your story is worthwhile because scammers rely on people being secretive.
 Every person you talk to will be better prepared to avoid scams in the future.

 Report a scam